-Echelon Minimum Measurement Control Minimum Reference Standards Minimum Traceability Minimum Calibration Methods I (Extra Fine) Process control charts Check standards for each decade, with long term standard deviation Surveillance of all standards Proficiency Testing -on-site assessment -round robin participation OIML Class E1, or E2 or ASTM Class 0, 1 single piece, highly polished NIST, or other national level calibration every 2 to 5 years based on measurement process data and independent verification, or NIST Mass MAP, or User operated mass calibration package, on-site to verify traceability (when available).
-Documented weighing designs consisting of redundant comparisons. with built-in process controls such as those used at the national level.
-For example: Technical Notes, 952 and 844, SOP 28 II (Fine) Process control charts Check standards for each decade, with long term standard deviation Surveillance of selected standards Proficiency Testing on-site assessment round robin participation OIML Class E1, or E2 ASTM Class 0.
-1: or single piece, highly polished NIST calibration every 2 to 5 years based on measurement process data and independent verification, or Calibration by accredited or Recognized Echelon 1 laboratory. if uncertainty requirements can be met.
-Documented comparison calibration procedure For example: NIST Handbook 145. double substitution. or 3-1 weighing design. or equivalent.
-SOP 4, SOP 5 III (Medium) Process control charts Check standards for each balance Proficiency Testing on-site assessment round robin participation Working standards such as: ASTM Class 2, 3 Or OIML Class F1 two piece acceptable, fine finish Calibration of all working standards by NIST every 2 to 5 years based on measurement process data and independent verification, or Calibration of all working standards by an Echelon I or II accredited or Recognized labs every 2 to 5 years based on measurement process data and independent verification Use of annually calibrated balance with documented verification procedure prior to each use Use of modified substitution (NIST Handbook 145) Other documented and verified procedure
+Table 8.
+Summary of technical criteria for mass calibration Echelon Minimum Measurement Assurance (5.9) Minimum Reference Standards (5.6) Minimum Traceability (5.6) Minimum Calibration Methods (5.4) I (Extra Fine) Process control charts Check standards for each decade, with long term standard deviation Surveillance of all standards Proficiency Testing -on-site assessment -round robin participation OIML Class E1, or E2 Or ASTM Class 0, 1 single piece, highly polished NIST, or other national level calibration every 2 to 5 years based on measurement process data and independent verification, and Suitable surveillance testing and participation in PTs at this level Documented with GMP 11 and 13 Documented weighing designs consisting of redundant comparisons, with built-in process controls such as those used at the national level.
+For example: Technical Notes, 952 and 844, SOP 5, SOP 28 II (Fine) Process control charts Check standards for each decade, with long term standard deviation, per SOP 9 Surveillance of selected standards Proficiency Testing -on-site assessment -round robin participation OIML Class E1, or E2 ASTM Class 0, 1; or single piece, highly polished NIST calibration every 2 to 5 years based on measurement process data and independent verification, or Calibration by accredited or Recognized Echelon I laboratory, if uncertainty requirements can be met.
+Documented with GMP 11 and 13 Documented comparison calibration procedure For example: NISTIR 6969, SOP 4, SOP 5, or equivalent validated procedure III (Medium) Process control charts Check standards for each balance per SOP 9 Proficiency Testing on-site assessment round robin participation Working standards such as: ASTM Class 2, 3 Or OIML Class F1 two piece acceptable, fine finish Calibration of all working standards by NIST every 2 to 5 years based on measurement process data and independent verification, or Calibration of all working standards by an Echelon I or II accredited or Recognized labs every 2 to 5 years based on measurement process data and independent verification Documented with GMP 11 and 13 Use of annually calibrated balance with documented and validated verification procedure prior to each use NISTIR 6969, SOP 8, SOP 7 Other documented and verified procedure